 So Himself and I bought our tickets, made our hotel reservations and headed north.
 When we arrived in Buellton, the guest of honor was still tucked away under a layer of smouldering charcoal in la caja asadora, the grill box, the discrete smoky aroma mingling with that of the Santa Maria beef on the open grill close by.
 We sipped Margerum’s crisp, lovely rosé and dutifully ate our Santa Maria plate while waiting for the hog to make its appearance, chatted up the Memphis crew and enjoyed the giddy anticipation of what was to come.

-Don’t get me wrong–Santa Maria’s barbecue, which is beef tri-tip grilled over red oak coals, is good stuff.
+Don’t get me wrong—Santa Maria’s barbecue, which is beef tri-tip grilled over red oak coals, is good stuff.
 And what we had at this event was exceptionally fine, served with its preferred accompaniments of homemade salsa, the local pinquito beans and cotija, a sort of Mexican-style feta.
-Several years ago Himself spent a few months working on a project in Santa Maria, and on weekend trips I grew to appreciate the sight and aroma of those parking lot set-ups of tri-tip cooked on huge smoking grills, hungry patrons clustered around their favorites.
+Several years ago Himself spent a few months working on a project in Santa Maria, and on weekend trips I grew to appreciate the sight and aroma of those parking lot set-ups of tri-tip cooked on huge locomotive-like smoking grills, hungry patrons clustered around their favorites.
 Smoke can sometimes be your best advertising.

 But we were there for the pig, and we were compelled to save room for when it made its grand entrance after several hours in the grill box.

 The barbecued pork was clean and succulent, flanked by white sandwich bread, the sole purpose of which is to soak up every last drop of juice, so none of that heavenly essence goes to waste.
 The piece in the foreground of this photo is jowl, cut specially for me by Chef Michael.
 It’s even more delicate and velvety than veal and certainly more flavorful.
-When the meat has been well treated, it doesn’t need to be smothered in tons of sauce.
+When the meat has been well treated, it doesn’t need to be smothered in buckets of sauce.
 The sauces the chefs did prepare were perfectly balanced, not heavy or overpowering.
 Their equilibrium of sweet, salty, tangy and hot accented the pork, playing a supporting role rather than, um, hogging the stage.

-The supporting cast featured classic Southern sides of black-eyed peas with grits, collard greens, deliciously tonsil-punishing homemade pickles and–in a nod to the Californians, a little heirloom tomato salad.
+The supporting cast featured classic Southern sides of black-eyed peas with grits, collard greens, deliciously tonsil-punishing homemade pickles and—in a nod to the Californians—a little heirloom tomato salad.
 A spread to rival any I’ve ever enjoyed back in Tennessee, although a spread back home would have included iced tea, not wine, so California, you win on that score!

 Margerum poured wines selected to pair best with the spread, ranging from bright, summery whites to velvety rich reds.
 Oh yes, we carried home several bottles to enjoy later.